-At the time of conducting this research, measures to increase capacity on board buses (for example allowing all forward-facing seats to be used) had not been introduced, But, we wanted to know what impact these could have upon the research, we included measures to protect passengers from the risk of infection while travelling by bus as well as matters which have shown up as important to passengers in previous research.
-This produced the below rankings:
+At the time of conducting this research, measures to increase capacity on board buses (for example allowing all forward-facing seats to be used) had not been introduced, But, we wanted to know what impact these could have upon the passenger experience.
+For most of the scenarios put forward, passengers said they would feel less comfortable about travelling on buses, in particular for those directly related to social distancing (from a stranger) when seated.